Catrovitch/Online-course-website/README.md

   - Add more exercises to a course.
   - Track what student is on what course, as well as their progression.

+##### Exercises

 The exercises will consist of automatically checked exercises that are either text based or multiple-choice-questions.

   - A text based question could be:
     - How many legs does an insect have? (give your answer in non-capital letters)
-      - Correct answer: "six"
+      Comment: There would now be a text field where the student can answer.

+      The answer will then be compared to the correct answer: "six".

   - A multiple-choice-question could be:
     - Choose the correct alternative:
       - An insect has eight legs